infor-design/enterprise-wc/src/ids-upload-advanced/README.md

 <ids-upload-advanced></ids-upload-advanced>
 ```

-Set the whole upload advanced element to disabled:
-*NOTE: Making `Disabled` while in process of uploading, will not stop uploading.*
+Set the whole upload advanced element to disabled.
+Note that making the component `disabled` while currently in the process of uploading, will not stop uploading.

 ```html
 <ids-upload-advanced disabled="true"></ids-upload-advanced>